 Recipe Step-By-Step Directions:

-Step 2: In a separate smaller bowl, add the wet ingredients and mix well.
+Step 2: Add the wet ingredients to a separate smaller bowl and mix well.

 Step 3: Pour the wet ingredients into the wet ingredients and mix.
-For best results, don't over-mix the batter because this can make your poppy seed cake denser.
+Don’t over-mix the batter for best results because this can make your poppy seed cake denser.

 Step 4: Pour the batter into a greased bread loaf tin and bake at 350 degrees F for 40-50 minutes or until done.
 The actual baking time can vary depending on the size and depth of your loaf pan.